padas-lab-de/krony-PT/README.md

-This is a a detached fork of [NanoGPT @ Karpathy](https://github.com/karpathy/nanoGPT/) :goat:.
+This is a detached fork of [NanoGPT @ Karpathy](https://github.com/karpathy/nanoGPT/) :goat:.

 The goal is to factorize single weight matrices into a product of Kronecker Matrices.